Thelymitra jonesii: Taxonomy and naming

 Thelymitra jonesii was first formally described in 2001 by Jeff Jeanes from a specimen collected between Eaglehawk Neck and Taranna and the description was published in Muelleria.
 The specific epithet (jonesii) honours the botanist and author David Jones.

 Distribution and habitat

-The skyblue sun orchid grows in coastal heath and forest.
+Skyblue sun orchid grows in coastal heath and forest.
 It is only known from the Tasman Peninsula, Rocky Cape, Cape Barren Island and near Southport and only from the first of these in recent years.

 Conservation

 The total number of mature individuals of T. jonesii was estimated in 2002 to be fewer than sixty.
 The species is listed as "critically endangered" under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) and as "endangered" under the Tasmanian Threatened Species Protection Act 1995.